 The Governors are unpaid volunteers who are all motivated to make a positive contribution to the education of Hardwick children.
 Our Governors are drawn from a wide variety of backgrounds.
-Some are parents of children in the school, some live in the neighbourhood, others work in the local business community or are appointed by the local authority.
+Some are parents of children in the school, some live in the neighbourhood, others work in the local business community or are appointed by the Trust.
 There is always at least one staff governor.

 What is the role of the Governors?

-We view our Governors as our ‘Critical Friends’.
+We view our Governors as our ‘critical friends’.
 They provide us with strategic leadership and accountability.
 They regularly challenge our decisions and by doing so help us to become as effective as possible.